Akurateco

 1. Currency

-Currency-based intelligent payment routing automatically sends transactions for processing to the most cost-effective Acquirer or MID based on the transaction’s currency.
+Currency-based smart payment routing automatically sends transactions for processing to the most cost-effective Acquirer or MID based on the transaction’s currency.
 The technology considers exchange rates and fees to ensure the transaction is routed through the most efficient and cost-effective payment connector.

 1. Transaction amount